|

 that things cannot be fixed overnight or by magic.
 They will realize that

+will take hard work and diligence to improve our world.
 Recent news events show how this might show up.
 Recent revelations that

 the US government has engaged in secret monitoring of citizens without due